-In my personal estimation, Errol Morris is a national treasure.
-His documentaries are always beautifully crafted, no matter what the subject matter is.
-His mastery of visual storytelling in the documentary form is almost unparalleled (except for maybe Werner Herzog, but that’s a story for another time) and he has the capacity to both enlighten and infuriate simultaneously, making it impossible to take our eyes away from the beautifully shot trainwreck before us.
+In my estimation, Errol Morris is a national treasure.
+His documentaries are always beautifully crafted, no matter what the subject.
+His mastery of visual storytelling in the documentary form is almost unparalleled (except for maybe Werner Herzog, but that’s a story for another time), and he has the capacity to both enlighten and infuriate simultaneously, making it impossible to take our eyes away from the beautifully shot trainwreck before us.
 American Dharma is the height of that signature Errol Morris style.

 If you didn’t know, the subject matter of American Dharma is the (not quite, unfortunately, but almost) universally loathed Harvard Business School graduate/filmmaker/investment banker/political strategist/evil mastermind, Steve Bannon.
-I have to admit I was extremely hesitant to watch this film, but Errol Morris kept me in my seat, and I’m glad he did.
-Trust me, Errol does not lionize his subject, he is quite frank and upfront with him about his opinions, which thankfully are diametrically opposed to Bannon’s.
+I have to admit I was extremely hesitant to watch this film, but Morris kept me in my seat, and I’m glad he did.
+Trust me, Morris does not lionize his subject.
+He is quite frank and upfront with Bannon about his opinions, which thankfully are diametrically opposed to that of the interviewee.

-The thing that is incredibly interesting about this hour-and-a-half long deep-dive into the psyche of the man who orchestrated the total travesty that is the Trump presidency is that Bannon wholeheartedly believes his own hype.
-He doesn’t show any shame, regret, or remorse for any of the choices that he made in regards to his work on the 2016 Presidential Campaign.
+The thing that is incredibly interesting about this hour-and-a-half-long deep-dive into the psyche of the man who orchestrated the total travesty that is the Trump presidency is that Bannon wholeheartedly believes his own hype.
+He doesn’t show any shame, regret, or remorse for any of the choices he made in regards to his work on the 2016 Presidential Campaign.
 In fact, he confirms most of our suspicions as to how the sausage was made.
-However, he sees himself as some kind of outcast badass folk hero in the vein of John Wayne in John Ford’s The Searchers or Gregory Peck in Henry King’s Twelve O’Clock High (both films are referenced directly in American Dharma).
+However, he sees himself as a kind of outcast, badass, folk hero in the vein of John Wayne in John Ford’s The Searchers or Gregory Peck in Henry King’s Twelve O’Clock High (both films are referenced directly in American Dharma).